Meet the Della Santa family living in Canggu Bali for the last six years

 Its really hard to say.
 There is a lot of talk about Bali changing the tourism model moving forward.
 I feel like it will be a slow and gradual return but hopefully for everyone’s sake tourism increases again and people can start working.

 What advice do you have for other families making the move to Bali?

 Do your research, save your money, dont ever expect it to be like your home country.
 Embrace all the differences, learn the language, learn and embrace the culture.
-Bali is such an amazing beautiful island and has so much to offer if your willing to immerse yourself in it.
+Bali is such an amazing beautiful island and has so much to offer if you are willing to immerse yourself in it.

 All photos taken by Skye.